-Dulwich Park might be one of the less well-known parks in South London but it’s a treasure to those lucky enough to have discovered its leafy environs.
+Dulwich Park might be one of the lesser-known parks in South London but it’s a treasure to those lucky enough to have discovered its leafy environs.

 The park is spread out over 30 acres, Grade II listed and one of London’s prettiest.